 If you're waiting to be released into Clearing and are concerned that you will miss the deadline that you have been given by us, just let us know and we'll extend the deadline.

 As your offer is being processed you may receive a text message confirmation from us as well as an email.
 If you don't receive a text message please don't worry, your provisional or confirmed offer still applies.

 Check your spam/junk folder.
 Sometimes our emails get caught up in there.

 UCAS updates the information on its system twice a day, so it may take some time to see any changes on Track.

 If you're waiting to be released in to Clearing by your firm (first) choice university, this process can take a few days depending on how far through the individual university's processes you have got.
 For example, if you have already registered it will take longer than if you have only just accepted your offer.

 If you are concerned that you will miss the deadline that you have been given by us just let us know and we will extend the deadline.

-If you haven't applied through UCAS, you will need to email your completed form, along with copies of your educational certificates to firstname.lastname@example.org by the deadline in your offer email.
-We've sent a link to the form, and the guidance notes, in your offer email.
+If you haven't applied through UCAS, please complete a Record of Prior Acceptance (RPA) form.
+We'll include a link to the form in your offer email.
+Send the form, along with copies of your educational certificates to firstname.lastname@example.org by the deadline in your email.

 We can’t accept deferred applicants through Clearing.
 Please contact us on 01245 686868 and we’ll be happy to discuss your options.